-Nursing homes care for people whose medical needs are acute enough for hospitalisation, but they are severe enough for long-term medical care, which cannot be provided at home.
-Nursing homes have professional health care providers like nurses who keep a check on the patients’ progress, assist them in accomplishing daily tasks, and ensure they get proper medication and other health support.
+Nursing homes care for people whose medical needs are acute enough for hospitalisation, but are severe enough for long-term medical care, which cannot be provided at home.
+Nursing homes have professional healthcare providers like nurses who check the patients’ progress, assist them in accomplishing daily tasks, and ensure they get proper medication and other health support.

-These health professionals are frequently in contact with the patients and their family members.
-They are the point of contact for family members who wish to visit the patient and keep themselves updated on his/her condition.
-Since nurses are in close long-term contact with the patient, it helps having an unbiased person, such as a professional interpreter, communicate when the patient and his/her family members speak a different language.
+These health professionals frequently contact the patients and their family members.
+They are the point of contact for family members who wish to visit the patient and keep themselves updated on their condition.
+Since nurses are in close long-term contact with the patient, it helps to have an unbiased person, such as a professional interpreter, communicate when the patient and their family members speak a different language.

 Interpreters can answer their questions and relieve their anxiety.
 They possess the ability to put the information in their cultural context and convey it in the best possible manner – which is in their interest.
 Moreover, government health departments demand nursing homes to provide information in the patient’s native language.
 For instance, the U.S. Department of Health and Human Services (HHS) insists on such caring homes providing equal and effective treatment to everyone with the help of professional interpreters.

-Rehabilitation centres help people in the long-term recovery of physical injuries (say, orthopaedic and physiotherapy centres) or addiction and substance abuse (drugs, alcohol, etc.).
+Rehabilitation centres help people recover from physical injuries (say, orthopaedic and physiotherapy centres) or addiction and substance abuse (drugs, alcohol, etc.).
+These centres aim to help patients regain their physical, mental, and cognitive abilities to function independently and conduct their daily tasks efficiently.
 These centres also help people with occupational therapy, speech therapy, and more.
-These centres aim to help patients regain their abilities – physical, mental, cognitive – to function independently and conduct their daily tasks efficiently.